tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 In this activity, students will learn how to use the Streamz library to create a dedicated pipeline for continuous streaming data.

-The purpose of this activity is to show students how to update a visualization as data continues to flow without the need for reconstructing the visual component each time.
+The purpose of this activity is to show students how to update a visualization as data continues to flow, without the need for reconstructing the visual component each time.

 **File:** [streamz.ipynb](Activities/08-Ins_Streaming/Solved/streamz.ipynb)

 Begin this demonstration by asking the students if they noticed anything strange about the `update_dashboard` code.
 Point out that the dashboard is simply replaced with each new piece of data.
 While this approach is fine for a simple dashboard example, it can create problems for a complex dashboard.

-Explain that a better approach to replacing the plots each time is to update the plots with new data.
-Explain that Panel, hvplot, and Plotly all provide tools to update plots in an efficient way using live data streams.
-In this example, we will use the `Streamz` library with hvplot to update our plots to allow for live data streams.
+Explain that a better approach to replacing the plots each time is to update them with new data; Panel, hvPlot, and Plotly all provide tools to update plots in an efficient way using live data streams.
+In this example, we will use the `Streamz` library with hvPlot to update our plots to allow for live data streams.

-Explain to students that hvplot uses the `Streamz` library to build a pipeline or buffer to manage continuous streams of data.
+Explain to students that hvPlot uses the `Streamz` library to build a pipeline or buffer to manage continuous streams of data.
 A `stream` can be thought of as a data reservoir that live data can be sent to.
-Hvplot can then connect to this stream and update its plots when new data arrives.
+HvPlot can then connect to this stream and update its plots when new data arrives.

-Acknowledge that while data pipelines and buffers are very advanced subjects, the Streamz library makes it very simple to create a user Streamz with Pandas and hvplot.
+Acknowledge that while data pipelines and buffers are very advanced subjects, the Streamz library makes it very simple to create a user Streamz with Pandas and hvPlot.

-Open the notebook and quickly show that hvplot has a special data streaming interface to the Streamz library that can be imported:
+Open the notebook and quickly show that hvPlot has a special data streaming interface to the Streamz library that can be imported:

 ```python
 import os